m0rpheux/m0rpheux/README.md

 I have been working with .NET since its first introduction.
 Currently I am the __DevOps and Infra Lead__ for PlayStudios (previously I worke as DevOps Architect at Microsoft + Github),

-I publish a lot of __technical videos about DevOps, GitHub and Azure DevOps__ on my [YouTube Channel: CoderDave](https://youtube.com/CoderDave)

-I also like to make non-technical cinematic-looking videos, take a look at my [personal YouTube Channel](https://youtube.com/DavideBenvegnu)

 ### Connect with me:

 [<img align="left" alt="About Me" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]